rockstor/rockstor-installer/vagrant_env/README.md

 You can use this vagrant environment to build the installer image within a vagrant box of a confirmed working specification.

-Pre-requesits
+Pre-requisites
 -------------
-It is assumped that you have the follow software packages install on you host machine:
+It is assumed that you have the following software packages installed on your host machine:
 - Vagrant (https://www.vagrantup.com/downloads)
 - VirtualBox (https://www.virtualbox.org/wiki/Downloads)
 - Oracle VM VirtualBox Extension Pack (https://www.virtualbox.org/wiki/Downloads)

-Both packages are available on Linux, Mac OSX and Windows.
+Both packages/extensions are available on Linux, Mac OSX and Windows.

 It is also assumed that you have a local copy of this repository [rockstor-installer](https://github.com/rockstor/rockstor-installer) on your machine, see the top level README.md, and are currently within the 'vagrant_env' directory: where the Vagrantfile, build.sh, and run_kiwi.sh are.